 "If Central Asian countries can't pay off an accrued debt, mineral assets and territory will in all likelihood be transferred to China, which a few countries in the region have already done," said Iskender Sharsheyev, an economist and director of Global Technology Solutions Co. in Bishkek.

-For example, Tajikistan transferred a gold mine into Chinese hands to settle a debt in spring 2018.
+For example, Tajikistan transferred a gold mine to Chinese hands to settle a debt in spring 2018.

 Beijing offers massive loans to Central Asian countries not for the sake of profiting in the future but in order to lock up hydrocarbons and other minerals, which it demands as collateral, said Ayan Ryskulov, a Bishkek entrepreneur.